tonny767/sm-assessment/README.md

    ```bash
    curl "http://localhost:8080/trigger?client_id=client1"
    ```

 The client will upload its file to the server after 10 seconds (on poll).
 After triggered, check for the server whether file is downloaded successfully or not

+Change the client_id onto whichever client is active at the moment e.g. client2, client3

 ## **4. Check Uploaded File**
 Uploaded files are saved in the server directory:
    ```bash
    ./downloads/client1_file.txt
    ```
+file downloaded will vary based on which client server is triggering from, format is CLIENTNAME_file.txt

 ## **5. Notes**
 **- Make sure file_to_download.txt exists in the main folder**